pschool-in/curriculum/content/social/nature-4.md

 ```
 ## True or False

-Classify sentence as true or false.
+Classify the sentence as true or false.
 ```
 True:
 In every city and district headquarters, there is a fixed drill to be followed in case of a natural disaster.
-During an earthquake one should sit under a table or bed or stand under a doorframe.
+During an earthquake, one should sit under a table or bed or stand under a doorframe.
 Fields become waterlogged and crops rot during flood.

 False: